naomizhangyy/BCRC-DSGroup/Hongwei Dong/2019_04_18/weekly_report.md

 # ToDo

-+ Continue to read papers to learn some approaches about dla.
++ Continue to read papers to learn something about dla.
 + Read the code of tanji3.